Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 To save power, the DRNG clock gates itself off when queues are full.
 This idle-based mechanism results in negligible power requirements whenever entropy computation and post processing are not needed.

-In this section, we provide RDRAND instruction reference information and usage examples for programmers.
+In this section, we provide instruction references for RDRAND and RDSEED and usage examples for programmers.
 All code examples in this guide are licensed under the new, 3-clause BSD license, making them freely usable within nearly any software context.

-Before using the RDRAND instruction, an application or library should first determine whether the underlying platform supports the instruction, and hence includes the underlying DRNG feature.
+Before using the RDRAND or RDSEED instructions, an application or library should first determine whether the underlying platform supports the instruction, and hence includes the underlying DRNG feature.
 This can be done using the CPUID instruction.
 In general, CPUID is used to return processor identification and feature information stored in the EAX, EBX, ECX, and EDX registers.
-For detailed information on CPUID, refer to References [8] and [9].
+For detailed information on CPUID, refer to References (7) and (8).

-To be specific, support for RDRAND can be determined by examining bit 30 of the ECX register returned by CPUID.
-As shown in Tables 1 (below) and 2-23 in Reference [7], a value of 1 indicates processor support for RDRAND while a value of 0 indicates no processor support.
+To be specific, support for RDRAND can be determined by examining bit 30 of the ECX register returned by CPUID, and support for RDSEED can be determined by examining bit 18 of the EBX register.
+As shown in Table 1 (below) and 2-23 in Reference (7), a value of 1 indicates processor support for the instruction while a value of 0 indicates no processor support.

-A value of 1 indicates that processor supports RDRAND instruction
+1 ECX 30 RDRAND A value of 1 indicates that processor supports the RDRAND instruction

 • An inline assembly routine